 - 1 as the index

-Notice that the values that don’t match return an #N/A error as there are no available matches in the specified range.
+Note: Any values that don’t match display an “#N/A error,” as there are no available matches in the specified range.

 The MATCH function works similarly to VLOOKUP.
 The difference is that the results will show the row position of the match in the array_column.
 The syntax for the MATCH function is: